uma-krish/leetcode-top-interview-150-c-plus-plus/README.md

-Solutions to the problems in the study set - Top Interview 150 on Leetcode All the solutions are in C++
+Solutions to the problems in the study set - Top Interview 150 on Leetcode.
+All the solutions are in C++.